MmeMarieLouise/python_crud/README.md

 **Minimum requirements**:

   - [x] Create a text file with some contents stored in a given path.
-  - [ ] Read the contents of a text file under the given path.
+  - [x] Read the contents of a text file under the given path.
   - [ ] Update the contents of a text file.
   - [ ] Delete the file that is stored under a given path.

 **Further capabilities**:

+  - [ ] A get request to `/` returns info on how to use the api.
   - [ ] If no path is given, a default path under system temp will be used.
   - [ ] Retrieve the total number of files in the given path.
   - [ ] Retrieve the average characters per file.